crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started.md

 If you are uncertain about which one to install, please refer to our [Remediation Components](/bouncers/intro.md) section or join our [Discord](https://discord.gg/crowdsec) and ask our community.

+## Enroll

+Since you created your account on the CrowdSec console, you can now enroll your Security Engine to your account.

+To do so, you can find steps outlined [here](/console/enrollment.mdx).